ballerina-platform/ballerina-dev-website/learn/guides/running-ballerina-programs-in-the-cloud/function-as-a-service-with-ballerina/aws-lambda.md

 ---

 ## Prerequisites
-* Ballerina latest distrubution
+* Ballerina latest distribution
 * Install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 * Go to [users](https://console.aws.amazon.com/iam/home?#/users) and click add user.
-* Enter username, enable progamatic access and make sure the user has AWSLambda_FullAccess or higher permissions.
+* Enter username, enable programmatic access and make sure the user has AWSLambda_FullAccess or higher permissions.
-* Configure AWS CLI (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) using the acess key and secret generated in the user creation.
+* Configure AWS CLI (https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) using the access key and secret generated in the user creation.
 * Go to [roles] (https://console.aws.amazon.com/iamv2/home#/roles ) and create role that has AWSLambdaBasicExecutionRole or higher permission.
 * Go to the newly created role and copy the role arn to use when lambda function is being deployed.